 “A healthy lifestyle can lead to a better life with more engagement, energy, and fulfillment.”

-Lieutenant General Patricia D. Horoho, United States Army Surgeon General and Commanding General, United States Army Medical Command
+Lieutenant General Patricia D. Horoho, was the 43rd United States Army Surgeon General and Commanding General, United States Army Medical Command

 As a member of the Profession of Arms, Soldiers must be motivated to change their behaviors and set goals that align with the Solder’s Creed and the Profession’s standards.
 They must learn how to internalize incentives and personal motivation.
 Cognitive dominance facilitates goal setting, incentives for change, and commitment to self-development to ensure personal readiness.
 The professionalism and self-development of each Soldier is modeled and developed through leader engagement, taught and reinforced through training processes supported by evidence-based tools, and facilitated by local infrastructure, facilities, and programs to provide a comprehensive strategy towards readiness.